Tony Abbott: Shadow minister (2007–2009)

-The Coalition lost government in 2007 and Abbott was re-elected to the seat of Warringah with a 1.8% swing toward the Labor Party.
+The Coalition lost government in 2007 and Abbott was re-elected to the seat of Warringah with a 1.8-point swing toward the Labor Party.
 Following Peter Costello's rejection of the leadership of the Parliamentary Liberal Party, Abbott nominated for the position of party leader, along with Malcolm Turnbull and Brendan Nelson.
 After canvassing the support of his colleagues, Abbott decided to withdraw his nomination.
 He seemingly did not have the numbers, noting that he was "obviously very closely identified with the outgoing prime minister".
 He said he would not rule out contesting the leadership at some time in the future.
 Of the three candidates, Abbott was the only one who had previous experience in Opposition.
 Nelson was elected Liberal leader in December 2007 and Abbott was assigned the Shadow Portfolio of Families, Community Services and Indigenous Affairs.
 As indigenous affairs spokesman, Abbott said that it had been a mistake for the Howard government not to offer a national apology to the Stolen Generations; spent time teaching at remote Aboriginal communities; and argued for the Rudd government to continue the Northern Territory National Emergency Response which restricted alcohol and introduced conditional welfare in certain Aboriginal communities.

 During this period in Opposition, Abbott wrote Battlelines, a biography and reflection on the Howard government, and potential future policy direction for the Liberal Party.
 In the book, Abbott said that in certain aspects the Australian Federation was "dysfunctional" and in need of repair.
 He recommended the establishment of local hospital and school boards to manage health and education, and discussed family law reform, multiculturalism, climate change, and international relations.
 The book received a favourable review from former Labor Party speech writer Bob Ellis and The Australian described it as "read almost universally as Abbott's intellectual application for the party's leadership after the Turnbull experiment".

 The number of unauthorised immigrant arrivals in boats to Australia increased during 2008.
 Abbott claimed that this was an effect of the Rudd government's easing of border protection laws and accused Kevin Rudd of ineptitude and hypocrisy on the issue of unauthorised immigrants upon boats arriving, particularly during the Oceanic Viking affair of October 2009, saying, "John Howard found a problem and created a solution.
 Kevin Rudd found a solution and has now created a problem".

 During November 2009, Abbott resigned from shadow ministerial responsibilities due to the Liberal Party's position on the Rudd government's Emissions trading Scheme (ETS), leading to the resignation of other shadow ministers.